dehann/TransformUtils.jl/README.md

 Lie groups and algebra, quaternions, Angle Axis and Euler angles; products and compare also available.

+## NOTE

+This package should become a utility wrapper around [`CoordinateTransformations.jl`](https://github.com/JuliaGeometry/CoordinateTransformations.jl) and probably change name to `CoordinateTransformationsUtilities.jl`.

 ## Introduction

 This package is a growing collection of Lie Group/Algebra, Quaternion, Euler, AxisAngle representations.
 Including convert functions between each, and overloading operators for those sets.
 The package already includes exponential, logarithm maps and Jacobians for Lie SO(3).
 SE(3) mostly complete.